 Investing in yourself is a great way to invest your money.
 Consistently building new skills that allow you to be competitive in the job market will ultimately lead to better employment or even self employment.
 Udemy offers more than 25,000 course on tons of different topics.

-Cryptocurrency trading has become a big business over the last six months.
+Cryptocurrency trading has become a big business.
 There is definitely money to be made, but be prepared to do your research and understand which currencies are actually going to stick around.
 I started my investing with Coinbase.
 They currently allow you to purchase three of the most popular crypto coins on the market and are FDIC insured, so if they were to fail your coins are backed up to $250,000.
 I would not make this a major part of my investment since it is VERY speculative and requires understanding this new marketplace as well as each individual coin.